-Higher Logic recommends that, when you are designing web pages in Higher Logic Thrive Community and Higher Logic Thrive Marketing, you consider the readability and accessibility of the pages — as well as how they will function for those use assistive technologies, such as screen readers.
+Higher Logic recommends that, when you are designing web pages and web-based collateral in Higher Logic Thrive Community (Thrive Community) and Higher Logic Thrive Marketing (Thrive Marketing), you consider the readability and accessibility of the pages — as well as how they will function for those who use assistive technologies, such as screen readers.

-You should make sure that your web pages are designed with background and font colors, images, fonts, and font sizes that:
+You should make sure that your web pages and web-based collateral are designed with background and font colors, images, fonts, and font sizes that:

 - complement one another,